“Ask no questions, and you’ll be told no lies.”

 “Ask no questions, and you’ll be told no lies.”.
 Source

 This familiar saying often surfaces in conversations.
 It serves as a gentle warning or a piece of cynical advice.
 The phrase suggests that seeking information can lead to uncomfortable truths.
 Therefore, ignorance can sometimes feel like bliss.
-While many of us have heard or used this idiom, its journey through history is quite remarkable.
-It traveled from the pages of classic literature to become a staple of modern English.
+While many of us have heard or used this idiom, understanding the “ask no questions, and you’ll be told no lies quote origin” reveals quite a remarkable journey.
+The phrase traveled from the pages of classic literature to become a staple of modern English.
 This expression’s story is a fascinating look at how language evolves.

 The Dickensian Connection

 However, Dickens did not invent the expression out of thin air.
-Instead, he skillfully popularized a sentiment that was already brewing in the English language. .
+Instead, he skillfully popularized a sentiment that was already brewing in the English language.
 His use of the phrase demonstrates his keen ear for common speech and his ability to elevate it into enduring literature.
-Source
+While Dickens receives most of the credit for the “ask no questions, and you’ll be told no lies quote origin,” he actually drew from existing folk wisdom rather than creating something entirely new.

 Tracing the Idiom’s Earlier Roots